SanketDeshmukh007/HealthHub/README.md

-# Hospital Management System
+# HealthHub : Hospital Management System

 ## Overview

-The Hospital Management System (HMS) is a Java-based application designed to manage hospital operations such as patient registration, doctor management, and appointment scheduling.
+The HealthHub is a Java-based application designed to manage hospital operations such as patient registration, doctor management, and appointment scheduling.
 It uses JDBC (Java Database Connectivity) to interact with a MySQL database for data storage and retrieval.

 ## Features